 First of all, this project is not finished.
 We're still trying to improve and fix some problems.
 Right now, we're only able to translate letters from "A" to "E".
 The program still have problems while identificating those letters, the values for each of them match sometimes, so we're still trying to fix this.

 Many people around the world suffer from speech problems, and can't communicate with others in the same way we do it.
 To solve that problem, I, Bruno Moraes, and my research partner, Pedro Jorge, developed a Sign Language Translation Glove.
 Acctually, it only works with Brazillian Sign Language.

 For this project, we made use of flexible potentiometers (available at sparkfun) to measure each finger's position.
-This potentiometer, together with a 10K resistor form a Voltage Divider, that feeds de Arduino ADC.
-We used an Arduino Mega 2560, but UNO or similars is ok.
+This potentiometer, together with a 10K resistor, form a Voltage Divider that feeds de Arduino ADC.
+We used an Arduino Mega 2560, but UNO or similars will work just fine.

 Bill of Materials:

 1 - Glove ( We used a Nike Dry Fit Tour Golf )

 1 Arduino UNO ( Optional, used for the wheelchair side control)

 2 - 2.2K Resistors (Optional, used for the wheelchair side control)

 2 - 2N2222 Transistors (Optional, used for the wheelchair side control)

 1 - Stranded wire